 For reporting done within the FAO Forest Resource Assessment, the above-mentioned criteria to define forest is applied.
 This will also be implemented in the next Greenhouse Gas Inventory for the NC3 in order to ensure consistency among different reporting purposes.

-The three parameters for the national forest definition are:
+The considerations of choosing the above-mentioned definition of forest and its parameters are described in the first FREL report (GOS, 2018) and can also be viewed in annex 3.